Manimaranbalaji/Pulse-Code-Modulation/README.md

 # Pulse-Code-Modulation
 ## Aim:
-To generate a Pulse Amplitude Modulated (PAM) signal by modulating a message signal with a pulse train and reconstruct the original signal.
+To generate a Pulse Code Modulation signal by modulating a message signal with a pulse train and reconstruct the original signal.
 ## Tools required:
 + Personal Computer with Scilab
 + Python IDE (Numpy)